Cranberry

 Cranberries are a group of evergreen dwarf shrubs or trailing vines in the subgenus Oxycoccus of the genus Vaccinium.
+Cranberries are low, creeping shrubs or vines up to 2 m long and 5 to 20 cm in height; they have slender stems that are not thickly woody and have small evergreen leaves.
+The flowers are dark pink.
+The fruit is a berry that is larger than the leaves of the plant; it is initially light green, turning red when ripe.
+It is edible, but has an acidic taste.

 In Britain, cranberry may refer to the native species Vaccinium oxycoccos, while in North America, cranberry may refer to Vaccinium macrocarpon.
-Vaccinium oxycoccos is cultivated in central and northern Europe, while Vaccinium macrocarpon is cultivated throughout the northern United States, Canada and Chile.
+Vaccinium oxycoccos is cultivated in central and northern Europe, while V. macrocarpon is cultivated throughout the northern United States, Canada and Chile.
 In some methods of classification, Oxycoccus is regarded as a genus in its own right.
-They can be found in acidic bogs throughout the cooler regions of the Northern Hemisphere.
+Cranberries can be found in acidic bogs throughout the cooler regions of the Northern Hemisphere.